 If we refuse your request to access or correct your personal information, we will provide you with written reasons for the refusal and details of the ways in which you can make a complaint.
 We will also take steps reasonable in the circumstances to provide you with access to your personal information in a manner that meets yours and our needs.

-If you are dissatisfied with a refusal of a request to access or correct your credit information, you may make a complaint to the Australian Information Commissioner / New Zealand Privacy Commissioner or to an applicable external dispute resolution scheme if Growth Factor Group entity you are dealing with is a member (we will provide details of any such scheme in our response to such a request for access or correction).
+If you are dissatisfied with a refusal of a request to access or correct your credit information, you may make a complaint to the Australian Information Commissioner / New Zealand Privacy Commissioner or to an applicable external dispute resolution scheme if Movigo Group entity you are dealing with is a member (we will provide details of any such scheme in our response to such a request for access or correction).

 In the event that we correct your personal information previously disclosed to another entity and you request that other entity to be notified of the correction, we will take reasonable steps in the circumstances to do so unless impracticable or unlawful.